Trauma Informed, Ethically Mindful Strategic Guidance

 Peer Support This is based on a mutually supportive alliance in which two or more people come together to exchange ideas, support one another, and share common ground in either personal and/or professional lived experience.
 In shared spaces, it is important to presume competence.
 I adopt a salutogenic, trauma informed approach to peer support, and prefer this over potentially creating hierarchal structures and a one-down relationship.
 Although some of my roles include leadership and supervision, I strive to approach from a place of curiousity, exemplify a willingness to ask questions, be okay with not knowing the answers, acknowledge that I may sometimes give the wrong ones, and do my best to release the need to be "right."
 I do not ask more from my clients or those I supervise, than I am willing to do for myself.
 I am willing to learn along the way, and be in the trenches of trauma recovery, learning, growth, and healing beside my peers.

-Social media has contributed to harm because people are often misguided and misinformed around trauma informed care, what it is, what it entails, and where there are key differences in how we approach the work that we are doing.
-It's not a title to use because it sounds good, attracts clients, and brings you income.
+Social media has contributed to the breakdown of the framework and has contributed to harm because people are often misguided and misinformed around trauma informed care.
+What is, what is not, how it is defined, what it entails, where there are key differences in how we approach the work that we are doing, and how to genuinely be trauma informed.
+Trauma informed care has captured the intention of online grifters in the coaching and wellness communities.
+It's not a title to use because it sounds good, attracts clients, and brings you more income.

 When things like this remain unchecked, especially as trauma informed care continues to cross over into unregulated industries such as coaching, the people that get harmed along the way may not be able to speak up or recognize what is happening.
 Where is the supervision to reduce risk on behalf of the clients?

-Trauma Informed Care is not a modality or trend.
-It is a trauma framework, one that is often picked apart because people are looking for the easiest parts that they can apply within their work.
-What is left does not always leave the original concept intact.
-It gets fragmented because its broadness can make it complicated and hard to uphold entirely.
+Trauma-informed care and practice is not a trend, a buzzword, or a branding tool.
+It is a responsibility.
+A framework, that is often picked apart because people are looking for the easiest parts that they can apply within their work.
+I also want to also acknowledge that it gets fragmented because its broadness can make it complicated, and hard to uphold entirely.

 Trauma Informed care does not get handed to you in a certificate, course, or program.